Fulham 4-1 Hull City

 Goal!

 Goal!
 Fulham 4, Hull City 1.
-Stefan Johansen (Fulham) right footed shot from the centre of the box to the centre of the goal.
-Assisted by Tom Cairney.
+Stefan Johansen (Fulham) left footed shot from the centre of the box to the high centre of the goal.
+Assisted by Tom Cairney following a fast break.

+Offside, Fulham.
+Chris Martin tries a through ball, but Denis Odoi is caught offside.

 Attempt missed.
-Adama Diomande (Hull City) right footed shot from outside the box is high and wide to the right.
+Adama Diomande (Hull City) right footed shot from outside the box misses to the right.
+Assisted by Oumar Niasse.

 Substitution